 March 27, 1964.
 On this date, at 5:36 p.m. local time, a 9.2 magnitude earthquake struck in the Prince William Sound region of Alaska, causing extensive initial damage and a subsequent tsunami.
 It had been a relatively warm day in Anchorage – Alaska’s largest city, about 75 miles (120 km) from the quake’s epicenter – and schools had been closed for Good Friday, along with many offices.
 In Anchorage, dozens of blocks of buildings were leveled or heavily damaged.
 The city of Valdez, closest to the epicenter, was completely destroyed.
 The quake came to be known as the Good Friday Earthquake.
-It was the biggest earthquake in North America – and second-biggest earthquake in the world as a whole – since modern seismometers came into general use around 1900.
+According to the U.S. Geological Survey (USGS), it was the biggest earthquake in North America – and second-biggest earthquake in the world as a whole – since modern seismometers came into general use around 1900.

 The earthquake shook the land for nearly four minutes and caused many natural changes.
 The Latouche Island area, for example, moved to the southeast by nearly 60 feet (nearly 20 meters), according to the Alaska Earthquake Information Center (AEIC).
-The U.S. Geological Survey now estimates the March 27, 1964 earthquake and tsunami caused $311 million in damages across the state of Alaska.
+USGS now estimates the March 27, 1964 earthquake and tsunami caused $311 million in damages across the state of Alaska.

 And yet loss of human life was very small.
 Only 130 people were killed.
 AEIC said the low death rate was: